medishen/gland/README.md

 - **Modular Configuration**: Load and configure modules dynamically.
 - **Middleware Support**: Easily add and manage middleware functions.
 - **Routing**: Define routes using decorators for different HTTP methods.
-- **Logging**: Integrate with the internal logger for customizable logging.
-- **SQL Query Runner**: Utilize the internal query runner to interact with SQL databases.

 ## Installation